hpc-carpentry/hpc-shell/_episodes/03-files.md

 ```
 {: .output}

+## Reading Files

-Let's read our file now.
+Let's read the file we just created now.
 There are a few different ways of doing this, one of which is
 reading the entire file with `cat`.

 ```